 And finally, we close the channels (flushing them) and wait until the pipeline finishes processing.
-After Blaze completes, a file has been written containing all the AppearanceRecords found in this range.
+During processing, Blaze writes individual files containing the AppearanceRecords found in each block.
 The Consolidation Loop post processes this data upon return.

 '''

 // When we're finished shoving blocks, close the channels and wait for

 // them to finish processing.

 blockChannel.Close()

 blockWg.Wait()

-addressChannel.Close()

-addrWg.Wait()
+addressChannel.Close() addrWg.Wait()

 // return to caller

 return nil

+}

 '''

-Blaze is called with a block range.
-It is the responsibility of caller to determine which block range to process.
-During regular processing, the caller is the Consolidation Loop which is described below.
+The Blaze process takes as input a block range.
+It is the responsibility of the caller to determine which block range to process.
+During regular processing, the caller of Blaze is the Consolidation Loop which is described below.

 The output of Blaze is written to a file inside the address pipeline-that is, the algorithm "streams" the results choosing not to return the data in an array.
 This allows us to process a very large number of blocks at a time (including a single block-a feature we use for debugging).
-This allows the algorithm to continue to operate on very small machines.
+This is one of the primary reasons that the algorithms to continue to operate on small machines.